wger-project/api-client/README.md

 # wger-api-client

-Typed Python client for the [wger](https://github.com/wger-project/wger) workout manager REST API, generated from the server's OpenAPI schema with [openapi-python-client](https://github.com/openapi-generators/openapi-python-client).
+Typed Python client for the [wger](https://github.com/wger-project/wger) REST API, generated from the server's OpenAPI schema with [openapi-python-client](https://github.com/openapi-generators/openapi-python-client).
 Built on `httpx`, with a sync and an async call for every endpoint.